cchudzicki-ocw-testing/3.020-spring-2021/content/pages/schedule.md

 Lab 3  (Virtual)
 {{< tdclose >}}{{< tdopen >}}

-Lab 3: Computational Statistical Thermodynamics
+Computational statistical thermodynamics

 - Understand probability distributions and the Boltzmann distribution
 - Understand origin of temperature from microscopic degrees of freedom
 - Understand fluctuations and thermalization

 {{< tdclose >}}{{< tdopen >}}